 Advising: Advising students on academics and research is an important role for faculty.
 This role may not apply to NTTF faculty who are not contracted to take on this advising work.
 The information used for this assessment may include:

-- Advising students undertaking theses or honors theses - o Advising of non-architecture masters projects and theses - Academic advising of students - Advising students through Independent Studies - Career and professional development advising - o Writing student recommendation letters and employment references
+- Advising students undertaking theses or honors theses - Advising of non-architecture masters projects and theses - Advising students through Independent Studies - Career and professional development advising - Writing student recommendation letters and employment references